Q: What is a Dedicated Host?

 Yes, but only if the Dedicated Host is considered an On-Demand Dedicated Host.
 When a Dedicated Host is released, On-Demand billing will terminate and you will not be able to reuse the previously allocated Dedicated Host (or Host-ID).

-Q: Will AWS reuse the same Host-ID for different physical servers?
+Q: Will Amazon Web Services reuse the same Host-ID for different physical servers?

-No, AWS will not swap physical servers from under the Host-ID.
+No, Amazon Web Services will not swap physical servers from under the Host-ID.
 If you get a new physical server, you will also get a new Host-ID.

 Q: Can I reuse the same Dedicated Host over time?